-- 39. (1) A member, a member of staff, an adviser, agent or any other person employed or acting on behalf of the Council is guilty of an offence if he or she directly or indirectly accepts a bribe or receives unauthorised fee or reward from any person in connection with anything done or offered by the Council. - (2) A person is guilty of an offence if he or she, in respect of or in connection with anything done or offered by the Council, bribes or attempts to bribe or in a corrupt manner influences or attempts to influence a member, a member of staff, an adviser, agent or any other person employed by, or acting on behalf of, the Council. - (3) A person is guilty of an offence if he or she falsely claims that he or she is authorised to charge or collect fees, donations or contributions on behalf of, or by direction of the Council. - (4) A person is guilty of an offence if he or she does professional work of a language practitioner without being in possession of a valid accreditation or registered certificate 15 for the period in question.
+- 38. (1) A member, a member of staff, an adviser, agent or any other person employed or acting on behalf of the Council is guilty of an offence if he or she directly or indirectly accepts any bribe or receives any unauthorised fee or reward from any person in connection with anything done or offered by the Council. - (2) A person is guilty of an offence if he or she, in respect of or in connection with anything done or offered by the Council, bribes or attempts to bribe or in a corrupt manner influences or attempts to influence a member, a member of staff, an adviser, agent or any other person employed by, or acting on behalf of, the Council. - (3) A person is guilty of an offence if he or she falsely claims that he or she is 10 authorised to charge or collect fees, donations or contributions on behalf of, or by direction of the Council.